typelevel/scalaz-contrib/README.md

 res1: scalaz.Monad[scala.util.Try] = scalaz.contrib.std.TryInstances1$$anon$1@19ae3dd5
 ```

+### Validation DSL

-In the `Validation` module, there are a couple of useful validators and converters, as well as a DSL for checking and transforming values.
+There are a couple of useful validators and converters, as well as a DSL for checking and transforming values.

 ```scala
 import scalaz.contrib.Checker